swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 We believe that extensible enums should be default in the language to remove the common pitfall of using enums in public API and only later on realising that those can't be extended in an API compatible way.
-Since this would be a large source breaking it must be gated behind a new language mode.
+Since this would be a large source breaking change it must be gated behind a new language mode.